Earth-Hominid/Learning-Portal/README.md

 <img width="988" alt="Screen Shot 2022-08-18 at 9 18 40 AM" src="https://user-images.githubusercontent.com/66766688/185407806-9d71b8dd-11cc-403a-9a8a-3864bb887c57.png">

-Click here for the [live demo](https://rbsdocsfrontend.vercel.app).
-(The application will take a few seconds to start from sleep, as the back end is hosted on the free heroku plan.)
+Click here for the [live demo](https://learningportal-xi.vercel.app).
+(The application will take a few seconds to start from sleep, as the back end is hosted on Heroku.)

-The repository for the back-end can be found [here](https://github.com/Earth-Hominid/docs-backend).
+The repository for the back-end can be found [here](https://github.com/Earth-Hominid/Learning-Portal-Backend).

 ## Description